PREAMBLE

 g. sends final version of the edited material to the formatter;

-h. reviews proofs and blue lines.
+h. reviews proofs and blue lines. - The Contractual Publisher:

 a. is responsible for all matters relating to the copy-editing, production, manufacturing, design, promotion, marketing, distribution and licensing of Studia;